mrcinv/GSEA.py/README.md

 which shows if the genes from the gene set *S* are at the top or bottom in the ordered list of genes *L* or randomly distributed throughout *L*.
 The genes in *L*
-are sorted according the correlation of their expression values with phenotypes.
+are sorted according to the correlation of their expression values with phenotypes.

 ### Input data

  - an *N x k* table *D* of expression data with *N* genes and *k* samples
  - samples are grouped into two classes
- - an exponent *p* to control the weight of the step
  - a collection of gene sets *S* (an independently obtained sets of genes of different sizes)

 ### Output

- - Normalized Gene Enrichment Scores for all gene sets
+ - Normalized Gene Enrichment Scores for all input gene sets
- - P-values for gene sets
+ - P-values for all input gene sets